swiftlang/swift-corelibs-xctest/README.md

 ./build_script.py --swiftc="/swift/usr/bin/swiftc" --test
 ```

-To run the tests on OS X, build and run the `SwiftXCTestFunctionalTests` target in the Xcode project.
+To run the tests on OS X, build and run the `SwiftXCTestFunctionalTests` target in the Xcode workspace.
 You may also run them via the command line:

 ```
-xcodebuild -project XCTest.xcodeproj -scheme SwiftXCTestFunctionalTests
+xcodebuild -workspace XCTest.xcworkspace -scheme SwiftXCTestFunctionalTests
 ```

 You may add tests for XCTest by including them in the `Tests/Functional/` directory.
 For an example, see `Tests/Functional/SingleFailingTestCase`.